-Readers should be cautioned that net revenue and operating margin should not be construed as alternatives to earnings, cash flow from operating activities or other measures of financial results determined in accordance with GAAP as an indicator of Pembina's performance.
+Readers should be cautioned that net revenue and operating margin should not be construed as alternatives to revenue, gross profit, or other measures of financial results determined in accordance with GAAP as indicators of Pembina's performance.

-For more information with respect to financial measures which have not been defined by GAAP including reconciliations to the closest comparable GAAP measure, see the "Non-GAAP and Additional GAAP Measures" section of the MD&A, which is incorporated by reference herein.
+For more information with respect to financial measures which have not been defined by GAAP, including reconciliations to the closest comparable GAAP measure, see the "Non-GAAP and Additional GAAP Measures" section of the MD&A, which is incorporated by reference herein.